Um Anab: Overview

 Jebel Um Anab towers high opposite Jebel Shayib and has three distinctive summits, each shaped like a pyramid.
 These three summits are connected by a broad, rugged ridge, along which the first section of the Red Sea Mountain Trail runs.
-Reaching the highest summit of Jebel Um Anab is a technical rock climb, but getting up to the highest parts of the mountain and traversing its ridge needs only scrambling and makes for an adventurous hike with speactacular views on all sides.
-The summit ridge can be completed in one long day, or worked into a longer multi-day circuit.
-Sweeping plains, dripping rock springs, Nabataean graffiti and Bedouin rock markings will all be passed by hikers on this loop.
+Getting up to the highest parts of the mountain and traversing its ridge requires sustained scrambling, but there is none of the exposure found on other peaks like Jebel Shayib.
+It represents an excellent introduction to mountaineering in the region and spectacular views open on all sides.
+The summit ridge can be completed in one long day, or worked into a longer multi-day circuits.
+Sweeping plains, dripping rock springs and Nabataean graffiti will all be passed on this loop.

-Jebel Nasb - or Nasb Umsayri as it's known in full - is a small peak near the Roman town of Mons Claudianus.
-The Bedouin say its name comes from a clansman of the Umsayri - a clan of the Maaza tribe - who once dwelled near the bottom of the mountain.
-It rises high in the midst of a labyrinth of lowland wadis called Tala Hussein and is the most remarkable peak of the region after Jebel Um Anab.
+Jebel Nasb - or Nasb Umsayri as it's known in full - is a small peaklet rising near the Roman town of Mons Claudianus.
+Its name is said to come from a Bedouin of the Umsayri - a clan of the Maaza tribe - who once dwelled near the bottom of the mountain.
+It rises high in the midst of a labyrinth of lowland wadis called Talla Hussein and is the most remarkable peak of the region after Jebel Um Anab.
 Climbing Jebel Tarbush is easier than Jebel Um Anab - with perhaps even more spectacular views - and its summit can be reached with a one or two hour scramble.
 It can be ascended from the north or south side.
 A good hike summits the mountain from the north side, continuing south towards Mons Claudianus.